ErikAxelStolt/Bachelor-Thesis/README.md

 * There is a positive correlation between the FTLEs of the RNN and the true Lyapunov exponent of the system it models.

-These results suggest that RNNs not only approximate trajectories but also inherit the chaotic structure of the dynamical systems they are trained on—offering a new perspective on how complexity is encoded in neural models.
+These results suggest that RNNs not only approximate trajectories but also inherit the chaotic structure of the dynamical systems they are trained on, offering a new perspective on how complexity is encoded in neural models.